- TAX INFO

 See Pub.
 519 for details.

 CAUTION!
 Specific rules apply to determine if you are a resident alien, nonresident alien, or dual-status alien.
 Most nonresident aliens and dual-status aliens have different filing requirements and may have to file Form 1040NR or 1040NR-EZ.
 Pub.
-519 discusses these requirements and other information to help aliens comply with U.S. tax law, including tax treaty benefits and special rules for students and scholars.
+519 discusses these requirements and other information to help aliens comply with U.S. tax law.

 When Should You File?